-- Hot Sauce – I recommend using Franks.
+- Hot Sauce - I recommend using Franks or Tabasco sauce.

 - Brown sugar - Sweetness balances the heat.

-- Black pepper – Fresh ground is always best.
+- Black pepper - Fresh ground black pepper is always best.

-To make your own Bloody Mary ketchup the ingredients simply get mixed together and they are ready to go!
-The flavor gets better as it melds in the fridge, so it is best to make at least a day in advance.
+To make this Bloody Mary ketchup recipe the ingredients simply get mixed together and they are ready to go!
+The flavor gets better as it melds in the fridge, so it is best to make it at least a day in advance.

 Feel free to adjust the ingredients to highlight your favorite flavors.
 For example, if you like it spicier add more hot sauce, or substitute a hotter sauce.